Tony Brandon: Early career

 Brandon first worked on television and abroad as a comedian.
 Following a brief spell on Radio Luxembourg in 1966 he joined pirate station Radio London.

 BBC Radio

 Brandon joined BBC Radio 1 later in 1967, presenting editions of Midday Spin as well as deputising for other presenters.
 In 1970 he began his own daily show Sounds Like Tony Brandon, every weekday afternoon from 2 to 3 pm, where he remained until 1971, when he joined Radio 2.
-There he presented the early show, along with "Percy", a recording of birdsong, which Tony would play at some point in the show, to indicate that Percy had "woken up".
+There he presented the early show, along with "Percy", a recording of birdsong, which Brandon would play at some point in the show, to indicate that Percy had "woken up".

 His first outside broadcast road show was at HMS Raleigh in June 1972.
-He also presented weekday lunchtime, teatime and afternoon shows.
+Brandon also presented weekday lunchtime, teatime and afternoon shows.
 He went on to present a weekly show Tony Brandon Meets the Saturday People and also a comedy show for the station.
 He left Radio 2 in 1982.